Mass shooting at LGBT+ club follows wave of threats to drag performers and venues

 Nearly one out of five of any type of hate crime is motivated by anti-LGBT+ discrimination, according to the report.

-“Gun violence continues to have a devastating and particular impact on LGBTQI+ communities across our nation and threats of violence are increasing,” President Joe Biden said in a statement on Sunday.
+“Gun violence continues to have a devastating and particular impact on LGBTQI+ communities across our nation, and threats of violence are increasing,” President Joe Biden said in a statement on Sunday.
 “We must drive out the inequities that contribute to violence against LGBTQI+ people.
 We cannot and must not tolerate hate.”

 In a separate statement recognising Transgender Day of Remembrance, the president said he is urging state leaders “to combat the disturbing wave of discriminatory state laws targeting young transgender Americans – legislation that hurts young people who aren’t hurting anyone.”